Nevada Personal Injury Lawyers Representing Accident Victims in Verdi

 Health and future of a child who has been injured by a product need to be protected, and the best way of doing so is to seek the legal assistance of a trained and professional Verdi personal injury attorney.

-The Verdi personal injury lawyers at the law office of Bertoldo, Baker, Carter, and Smith have been defending the health and security of youngsters for a number of decades.
+The Verdi car accident lawyers at the law office of Bertoldo, Baker, Carter, and Smith have been defending the health and security of youngsters for a number of decades.

 If your child has been injured by a defective product, we welcome your call at 702-228-2600.